rmansingh/SeleniumCrossBrowserPlatformTest/README.md

 # Home test task

-I have provided the updated version of automated web test suite.
+<br/>I have provided the updated version of automated web test suite.
-Total execution time for all 3 test cases reduced by 17 seconds.
+<br/>Total execution time for all 3 test cases reduced by 17 seconds.
-It is having all the required 10 updates as requested in the initial README.md document.
+<br/>It is having all the required 10 updates as requested in the initial README.md document.

 # Libraries Used

 * Selenium:
-    To incorporate web tests.
+    * To incorporate web tests.
 * TestNG:
-    To perform parallel exection of test.
+    * To perform parallel exection of test.
-    To perform cross browser/platform test.
+    * To perform cross browser/platform test.
-    To generate human readable report.
+    * To generate human readable report.
 * Log4J:
-    To perform logging across test application for all test cases on output stream and in a file.
+    * To perform logging across test application for all test cases on output stream and in a file.
 * Org.JSON:
-    To parse the json file and retrieve the test data for "Checkout" test case.
+    * To parse the json file and retrieve the test data for "Checkout" test case.

 # Solution includes the following: